 Data Breaches: How worried should you be, and how to protect your business

 2020 brought about many new innovations that made our lives easier and helped to boost work-from-home productivity.
-Along with the innovations that were made for good, cybercriminals and hackers were innovating just as fast in order to evolve how they target networks.
+Along with the beneficial innovations, cybercriminals and hackers were innovating as well, targeting networks across the world.
 2020 was the worst year on record, with nearly 3,000 significant breaches reported.
-That number was topped in Q2 of 2021, making this the worst year on record for cybercrime and illegal activity.
+Q2 of 2021 saw even more attacks, making this the worst year on record for cybercrime and illegal activity.

-SUCCESS Computer Consulting looks at some of the ways that breaches can happen, how you can protect your business, and if you should be worried or not.
+SUCCESS Computer Consulting examines how breaches can happen, and how you can protect your business.

 How Do Cyber Criminals Access Your Network?

 Cyber criminals have a myriad of ways to gain access to networks, and they are refining how they target individuals and businesses all the time.
-The Hollywood-esque screens full of 1s and 0s are less of a reality today, as cybercriminals are relying on employees and other affiliated individuals to do the hard work of getting past firewalls and security measures for them.
+The Hollywood-esque screens full of 1s and 0s are less of a reality today.
+Cybercriminals are relying on employees and other affiliated individuals to do the hard work of getting past firewalls and security measures for them.
 Some of the common methods that are used to gain access to a network include:

 Ransomware is a type of malicious software designed to block access to a computer system until a sum of money is paid.
-It’s installed through a weak gateway, or an unprotected endpoint and lives in a system until it is able to access a critical function of a network, such as an access point to restricted files or the program that controls a critical system.
+It’s installed through a weak gateway or unprotected endpoint and lives in a system until it can access a critical function of a network.
+These functions include access points to restricted files or programs that control critical systems.
 The cybercriminals then make themselves known, demanding a ransom, as the name would suggest, for the release of that system or information safely to the victim.
 For example, according to an article by the Washington Post, ransomware has been targeting major US cities.
-Gangs for hire out of Russia are able to ransom cities in the United States for cryptocurrency, which is harder to track, making this form of cyberattack easier than ever before.
+Gangs for hire out of Russia ransom cities in the United States for cryptocurrency, which is harder to track.
+Cyberattacks are easier and more prevalent than ever.

 Malware is malicious software that affects smaller businesses and individuals.
-This software is meant to infect and hinder your computer or network’s ability to function.
+This software infects and hinders your computer or network, causing it to malfunction.
 Malware often finds its way onto your computer or network by masquerading as something that it’s not.
 It will then ask for permission to change settings on a drive or install a program, and cause harm to your computer.
-These attacks often find their way onto computers and networks through emails or infected sites, which then latch the malicious code onto your computer in order to spread further.
+These attacks often find their way onto computers and networks through emails or infected sites, which then latch the malicious code into your workstation.

 Phishing is one of the most common ways that cyber criminals gain access to your network.
 This is the process by which an email with a malware attachment or download is disguised to be something that encourages people to click.
 This mostly targets individuals, but increasingly hackers are socially engineering these emails to target end-users at companies.
 This means that they look up the information that would get users to click, such as the name of a boss or coworker, or copy the format and style of a well-known company’s email template.
 Phishing is especially dangerous when it targets emails within your network, and can cause extensive damage and footholds for cyber threats.